Holyblade/Discord-Twitch_APPv0.12/README.md

 - HTTP and HTTPS links;
 - Any message that has a person's full name;
 - Emojis and Emoticons.

+# What is it useful for?
+- To connect your Discord to Twitch and send messages via API;
+- For Machine Learning;
+- To test applications that filter messages, E.G. GDPR Apps.

 # Contact
 Any questions or problems when using the application, call me at [contact@bolonhezi.com](mailto:contact@bolonhezi.com).